 Ever since the teachings of David Hoffmeister, and Jesus in A Course in Miracles came in, the purpose of music in my mind has been given a retranslation as my true calling in life has been awakened.
 I now am fully focused on relearning/realizing that I can simply follow the spark in my heart in every moment.
 This is a seeming process of letting Spirit uncover anything in the mind that is blocking the light from shining, helping me forgive the limiting ideas and thoughts through the provided means.

-Currently one of the means seems to be music again.
-Recently a new fire has been lit around it; lyrics suddenly started coming through, I've been guided again to play on my guitar here and there, and my grandfather's old piano got moved into this house.
+Recently a new fire has been lit around music; lyrics suddenly started coming through and I've been feeling again to play on my guitar.
+My grandfather's old piano also got moved into this house.
 And even though I never learned to play it, Spirit has been moving my fingers around, playing the keys for me.
-I can tell by how It felt.
-All it takes is one moment of surrender.
+I can tell by how It feels.
+It feels terrific and so beautiful.
+And all it takes is one moment of surrender to let the spark in mind take over any thoughts of the past and future, any doubts and fears.
+Then I feel the radiance of a non-compromising state of mind that only wants to be happy.

 Another beautiful reflection and confirmation of how Spirit really takes care of everything without me needing to worry about a thing was when my dad came in the other day asking me whether I had memorized a classical song to which I told him I had just been improvising.